Tom Hanks Slams Hoax About Him Promoting CBD Company

 "This is gold," added another, "Hanks 1, Hoax 0."

-Even Kate Couric commented on the photo.
+Even Katie Couric commented on the photo.

 "Yes and I never endorsed any wrinkle cream although I could probably use some," she wrote underneath the photo along with the hashtag #Ridiculous.